rajeshbolisetty/council-rubbish-dates/README.md

 # Council Rubbish Dates API

-Currenlty this API provides access to only rubbish collection dates for Auckland Council only .
+Currenlty this API provides access to only rubbish collection dates for Auckland and Christchurch Council only .

 ## Supported Endpoint